How to establish and evolve your data science community

 Initially, we had really good feedback.
 Everyone was interested in giving talks, attendance was high, and as expected, a lot of people had ideas on how to make the guild better!
 A few months after the initial positivity, we started to see some challenges that needed to be addressed if the guild was going to survive.
 We needed a structure to maintain a constant flow of content (talks, discussions, etc.,) and we needed to scale the organization by creating a sense of collective ownership.

-Once we saw there was both a need and value from having the data science guild after the initial ramp-up, we started operating within the Zalando radical agility framework.
-We established our mission, “Sharing Data Science (DS) knowledge and experience to expand our DS expertise.”
+Once we saw there was both a need and value from having the data science guild after the initial ramp-up, we established our mission, “Sharing Data Science (DS) knowledge and experience to expand our DS expertise.”
 We devised and measured Objectives and Key Results ( OKRs), and implemented the collective ownership model.

 We focused on three types of content: Internal talks led by any of our data scientists, in which they present a topic in depth.
 It could be a new library they are using, how to bring a model into production, or describing the results for the latest A/B test the team ran.
 This type of format is very useful to do dry runs of conference talks.
 Secondly, we have a “learning club,” a smaller and less formal setting, in which we discuss a recent scientific paper, or watch and discuss a video lecture.
 Finally, we also invite researchers from universities to present their work.
 For now, we ask them to present their work to PhD students, who benefit from getting feedback from our data scientists in different teams, and seeing new opportunities for the application of their work in different contexts.